2BlackCoffees/gpt2code/README.md

     {
-        "request_name": "Rewrite code to typescript very close to intial source code", "request": "Rewrite the whole code to node.js/typescript ensuring you stay as close as possible to the existing code, same function name, code organization, variable names, code block, ...", "temperature": 0.2,
+        "request_name": "Rewrite code to typescript very close to intial source code", "request": "Rewrite the whole code to node.js/typescript ensuring you stay as close as possible to the existing code, same function name, code organization, variable names, code block, ..."
-        "top_p": 0.1
-        // Following line is optional: To be used only if destination is a dufferent type as source file ,"forced_destination_language_name": "md"
+        // Following lines are optional: To be used only if destination is a dufferent type as source file ,"temperature": 0.2
+        ,"top_p": 0.1
+        ,"forced_destination_language_name": "md"
+        ,"generate_full_output": "True"
+        ,"force_comment_caracter": "" // For MD it is an empty string "", for Python, it would be "#", for Typescript, Java, C++ it would be "//", ...

     }
 ]
 ```